 Degree: Bachelor of Arts (B.A.)

-Standard Period of Study: 6 semesters (3 years)
+Standard period of study: 6 semesters (3 years)

-(approx. 120 in core subject, approx. 60 in specialist subject)
+(approx. 120 in the core subject, approx. 60 in the specialist subject)

-Language of Instruction: German, some courses are taught in English
+Language of instruction: German, English

-Program Start: Fall semester (September)
+Program start: Fall semester (September)

 School: School of Humanities